 Let each person show his or her drawing.

 How would your “person” function with the parts you have chosen?

 Would it be difficult to run with only one leg?
 To see without eyes?
 To eat without a mouth?

 Read Romans 12:5.

 Who makes up the body of Christ?
 (All Christians)

 Even though we are all different, we need each part to accomplish God’s mission.

-Teach your kids to make paper doll chains to illustrate the idea of the church being connected to each other and to love one another.
+Teach your children to make paper doll chains to illustrate the idea of the church being connected to each other and loving one another.

-- Cut around the figure, making sure that you don’t cut along the folds where the parts of the body touch.
+Cut around the figure, making sure you don’t cut along the folds where the parts of the body touch.